 3. Buff Orpington

-Buff Orpingtons are large birds who have beautiful coats of feathers.
-These good looking chickens make great pets because they are friendly, but their egg production is slower than other breeds.
+Buff Orpingtons are large birds that have beautiful coats of feathers.
+These good-looking chickens make great pets because they are friendly, but their egg production is slower than other breeds.
 Keep that in mind while deciding what your purpose for owning chickens is.